Telerik Reporting produces Excel files in:

 If any other paper size is specified, the default printer settings will be used.
 In this manner you can use custom paper sizes.

 The page layout in Excel depends on the selected printer and its DPI settings, so additional automatic page breaks may appear when printing the document.
 To ensure the uniform look of the printed document, please check the Scaling options in Excel's Page Setup dialog.
-You can read here for more information.
+You can read Scale a worksheet Microsoft article for more information.

 Formatting Strings used in reports are applied on rendering the document in the selected format.
 To preserve the result from previewing the document, formats are saved as custom formatting strings in the Excel file.
 Otherwise, culture specififc setting can change the data meaning in the Excel file.